TuuPu/ModifiedHausdorffDistance/documentation/testing_document.md

 ### Pairwise distance

 This is a test between two images.
-It creates two simple 2x3 matrices and calculates distances between the matrices manually, then calls a function for the matrices and compares if the distance calculations match.
+It creates two random 28x28 matrices and calculates distances between the matrices manually, then calls a function for the matrices and compares if the distance calculations match.

 ### mhd_d22, mhd_d23, mhd_d23 without mean

 These have been basically been tested like pairwise distance.
-Creating two simple matrices and doing the calculations manually and once again comparing the results to the functions being tested.
+Creating two matrices and doing the calculations manually and once again comparing the results to the functions being tested.

 ### sorting tests

 K-nearest with python's sort has been tested by figuring out a distance list and it's correct order.
 Then running the sort for that list in no particular order and testing that the return order should be the same.
 Same has been done for heapq.nsmallest search test.
-YET TO BE TESTED: Complete heap sort and heapify sort.
-Kind of ran out of time, so these will be added later.

 ## How can the test be run?